By Janet McAfee

 Know the symptoms of heat stroke.
 These can include glazed eyes, heavy panting, and pulling back on the leash.
 Other symptoms include excessive thirst, hyperventilation, dry gums that are pale or grayish, or bright red tongue or gums.
 Your dog may quickly suffer weakness, staggering, confusion, vomiting, diarrhea, rectal bleeding, and ultimately collapse.
 Finally, if the overheating isn’t stopped, his breathing will slow, and he may have a seizure or fall into a coma.

 What can you do to continue Summer’s legacy?
-Talk to friends and neighbors who think their dog should be outdoors 24 hours a day.
-Calmly ask them why their dog is always outside.
+Talk to friends and neighbors who keep their dog outdoors 24 hours a day.
+Calmly ask them why their dog is always outside, and try not to put them on the defense.
 Provide them with information on heat stroke.
-To start off, suggest they get a baby gate and keep their dog in a kitchen or laundry room during the hot days.
+Suggest they get a baby gate and keep their dog in a kitchen or laundry room during the hot days.
 Give them a copy of this article.
 Anyone needing additional suggestions to transition their dog from outside to inside can email me.
+If they won’t budge on this issue, suggest they provide shade and lots of cool water perhaps with ice cubes added.

 Share Summer’s story.
 Meanwhile, enjoy the companionship and unconditional love your best canine friend provides INSIDE YOUR HOME!